 TIP: You will have extra salt mixture, which can just be discarded.
 You want an even layer on the turkey, but don’t need a THICK layer.

 - Brine turkey.
-Carefully transfer turkey to a sheet pan with wire rack and store in the refrigerator for 12-24 hours.
+Carefully transfer turkey to a sheet pan with wire rack or roasting pan with rack (make sure turkey can lay flat) and store in the fridge for 12-24 hours.

 How To Cook A Spatchcock Turkey